The Refugees (short story collection): "Black-Eyed Women"

 An unnamed ghostwriter takes up a job to write a memoir about Victor, a man who is stricken with survivor guilt.
 Living with her mother, the ghostwriter often listens to her mother's ghost stories about people she knew in her past; one of the recurring stories regards her deceased older brother.
 One night while writing, the ghostwriter is visited by her brother's ghost.
 After a brief exchange, he disappears when she turns away.
 The next day the ghostwriter tells her mother about her experience; her mother buys new clothes and asks the ghostwriter to give them to him.

 When he returns the following night, the ghostwriter offers him the clothes, but he refuses, saying that ghosts' clothes exist for the living.
 They talk, which eventually leads to her reminiscing about the day her brother died; they were boat people boarded by pirates.
-In an attempt to prevent her from being abducted, he cut her hair, bounded her breast, and smeared oil of her face.
+In an attempt to prevent her from being abducted, he cut her hair, bounded her breast, and smeared oil on her face.
 It worked, but when one pirate grew suspicious, her brother knifed the pirate.
 In retaliation, the pirate struck him in the head with his rifle, killing him.
 Before he disappears, he tells her "You died too, you just don't know it."

 Before sending in Victor's memoir, she remembers a conversation with him about ghosts; he says he believes in ghosts, that their aura has helped him through his loss.
 After the book is published, the ghostwriter decides to write her own work about ghosts.
 She talks to her mother for inspiration, and her mother tells her the story of how a man imprisoned for thirty years "meets" his lost wife through ghosts after his release.
 She also notes that the ghostwriter's brother will not appear again, as he has made his peace with this world.

 The title comes from how the ghostwriter admires the elderly, "black-eyed women" in Vietnam who told ghost stories to passersby.